surajsahani/SoundPlay/README.md

 # SoundPlay 🎼
 SoundPlay.
 Just as the name of this meditation app states, SoundPlay is a portal to peace of mind.
-Feeling more anxious than usual lately?
-While we could probably all use a wellness retreat right about now.
-The purported benefits of meditation include increased focus, reduced stress, and better sleep.
-To help you ease into a mindfulness practice i’ve rounded up the best meditation sounds, including Budha, Calm, peacefull, and more bell sounds.
+Feeling more anxious than usual lately?.
+The Intention of meditation SoundPlay include increased focus, reduced stress, and mental health.

 ![soundPlay](https://user-images.githubusercontent.com/22853459/83842403-83306380-a720-11ea-9f7a-b9993ab57f5c.gif)